This post is also available in: French

-In Spata area close to the airport and the zoological park there the Mc Arthur Glenn Athens designer outlet.
-It is a big mall with many shops, restaurants, cafes, playgrounds and cinema.
+In the Spata area close to the airport and the zoological park there the Mc Arthur Glenn Athens designer outlet.
+It is a big mall with many shops, restaurants, cafes, playgrounds, and a cinema.
 The easiest way to get there is by public transport.
 The closest metro station is Doukissis Plakedias.
 From there you can either take the bus 319 or take the free shuttle.

 Sounio is located just 1 hour away from the city of Athens.
 Apart from the lovely beaches in the area where you can have a swim in the summer, it is famous for its archaeological site.
 At Sounio you can visit the temple of Poseidon the god of the sea, from where you can admire one of the most beautiful sunsets.
 Sounio is a very popular day trip from Athens.

-- this half-day afternoon tour to Sounio that leaves around 3 pm and lasts approx 4 hours.
+For more information check this half-day sunset tour to Sounio it that lasts approx 4 hours.

-The lake is located in the suburb of Athens called Vouliagmeni just 25 km from the centre of Athens.
-It is famous for its therapeutic waters that maintain a 24 degrees Celsius temperature year round.
-Apart from swimming you there is a café on site along with a playground for the children.
+If you are keen on cooling down and being in nature then one of the top things to do in Athens is to swim at Lake Vouliagmeni.
+The lake is located in the suburb of Athens called Vouliagmeni just 25 km from the center of Athens.
+It is famous for its therapeutic waters that maintain a 24 degrees Celsius temperature year-round.
+Apart from swimming you, there is a café on site along with a playground for the children.

 Trying one of the many street food available in Athens is something you shouldn’t miss.
 There is a big variety from the traditional Greek souvlaki and the koulouri to oriental choices like Indian souvlaki and falafels